RenderToolbox/rtb-support/README.md

 It goes!
 The `rtb-support` container and `mitsuba-spectral` containers turn out to be peers, managed by the same Docker daemon on the host.
 This is nice because the images are also sitting in the same cache on the host.

 Not that bad.

+# Next
+Need to push this further:
+ - test with rendering jobs
+ - test with reading/writing data to/from S3
+ - test with Kubernetes Job scheduling
+ - test with Kubernetes dashboard and S3 web interface